We already know it’s bad for people’s physical health, but two studies about the effect of air pollution on your kid’s brain development are alarming.

-A team of Spanish researchers has found that air pollution from traffic is hurting kids’ intelligence.
+A team of Spanish researchers has found that effect of air pollution from traffic is hurting kids’ intelligence.
 And, in their study, the damage happened within a critical time window for the development of processes that guide planning, focus, memory, and multitasking.

-Another recent study conducted in New York City reported that a pollutant children were exposed to in the womb was also harmful to them later.
+Another study conducted in New York City reported that a pollutant children were exposed to in the womb was also harmful to them later.
 The study indicated the pollutant, polycyclic aromatic hydrocarbons (PAHs), caused physical changes in the children’s brain wiring.

 The Spanish researchers found that children in Barcelona attending schools in high pollution areas had less cognitive development over the course of a year than children in less-polluted areas.
 The study included 7- to 10-year-olds at 39 schools.
 They were given computerized tests that measured changes in their working memory and attention spans.

 Lead author Jordi Sunyer, co-director of the Centre for Research in Environmental Epidemiology, says that air pollution could lead to an increase in collective “school failure.”